sneakerhax/Posts/posts/Broken into Offensive Security.md

 ## Personal brand, Projects, Blog, and Social Media

-Once you have made the decision to break into offensive security you may ask is it necessary to have a public profile.
+Once you have made the decision to break into offensive security you may ask "is it necessary to have a public profile?".
 You probably see others with Twitter accounts that have 50k followers and think well this must be the way.

 Let's break this down...